Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences

-To address the issue of inaccurate ground truth labels, we proposed using the clean synthetic data where each point in the point cloud has a synthetic hyperspectral information.
-We trained the baseline models on the training set and evaluated them on the testing set from various sensors.
-We found that the model accuracies improved for the clean synthetic point cloud.
+To address the issue of inaccurate ground truth labels, the dataset has a synthetic part where each point in the point cloud has a synthetic hyperspectral feature and is associated with a correct class label.
+We trained the baseline models on the training set and evaluated them on the testing set of various sensors.
+Table \ref{results} (Clean Synthetic Data) reports the overall accuracy of the baseline models on the clean synthetic data for the complete labels.
+We found that the performance of all models on the clean synthetic data scored higher accuracies compared to the performance on the real data with a large margin.
 Interestingly, the majority of models performed similarly on clean synthetic data from different hyperspectral sensors.
-We conclude that an accurate ground truth can significantly improve the model performance and segment the point cloud accurately.
-Table \ref{results} (Clean Synthetic Data) reports the overall accuracy of the baseline models on the clean synthetic data for the basic and complete labels.
+Our observation is that precise ground truth data can greatly enhance model performance and enable accurate segmentation of the point cloud.
+Also, Table \ref{results} shows that the models that consider the neighboring points when extracting the features scored the best accuracies.
+The DGCNN model, which relies on the local neighboring points to create and update the graph for learning the point features, outperforms other models on all sensors data.
+Then, it is followed by PCT and PointNet$++$ models.
+Both models learn the local features by considering the neighboring points and merge them with the global features computed by the self-attention layer for PCT and the max-pooling layer for PointNet$++$.
+Our experiment demonstrated that those models are better suited for our synthetic dataset.